-- 1.38% of young people have been affected by cyber-bullying, 26% have received abusive emails and 24% have received abusive text messages - 2.
-Girls are twice as likely to by persistently cyberbullied - 3.
-Cyberbullying is normally done by peers in the same class or year - 4.Cyberbullying can happen through text messaging, BBM/IM/KiK etc, Facebook etc - 5.
+- 1.38% of young people have been affected by cyberbullying, 26% have received abusive emails and 24% have received abusive text messages - 2.
+Girls are twice as likely to be persistently cyberbullied - 3.
+Cyberbullying is normally done by peers in the same class or year - 4.
 Young people are aware that cyberbullying is "bad" but are not necessarily able to recognise their own behaviour as cyberbullying